zuixjs/cdnjs/README.md

 ## Pull request pre-flight checks

-* Have you comply with our conventions?
+* Have you complied with our conventions?
 * Have you followed the library directory structure?
 * Does a valid and accurate `package.json` exist for the library?
 * Have you minified JavaScript and CSS?